-Our compensation framework emphasizes an appropriate balance between Fixed Pay (FP) and Variable Compensation (VC) - together Total Compensation (TC).
+Our compensation framework, generally applicable globally across all regions and business lines, emphasizes an appropriate balance between Fixed Pay (FP) and Variable Compensation (VC) - together forming Total Compensation (TC).
 It aligns incentives for sustainable performance at all levels of Deutsche Bank whilst ensuring the transparency of compensation decisions and their impact on shareholders and employees.
-The underlying principles of our compensation framework are applied to all employees equally, irrespective of differences in seniority, tenure or gender.
+The underlying principles of our compensation framework are applied to all employees equally, irrespective of differences in seniority, tenure, gender or ethnicity.

-Pursuant to CRD 4 and the requirements subsequently adopted in the German Banking Act, Deutsche Bank is subject to a ratio of 1:1 with regard to fixed-to-variable remuneration components, which was increased to 1:2 through shareholder approval on May 22, 2014 with an approval rate of 95.27 %, based on valid votes by 27.68 % of the share capital represented at the Annual General Meeting.
+Pursuant to CRD and the requirements subsequently adopted in the German Banking Act, Deutsche Bank is subject to a ratio of 1:1 with regard to fixed-to-variable remuneration components, which was increased to 1:2 with shareholder approval on May 22, 2014 with an approval rate of 95.27 %, based on valid votes by 27.68 % of the share capital represented at the Annual General Meeting.
 Nonetheless, the bank has determined that employees in specific infrastructure functions should continue to be subject to a ratio of at least 1:1 while Control Functions as defined by InstVV are subject to a ratio of 2:1.

 The bank has assigned a Reference Total Compensation (RTC) to eligible employees that describes a reference value for their role.
-This value provides our employees orientation regarding their FP and VC.
+This value provides our employees orientation on their FP and VC.
 Actual individual TC can be at, above or below the Reference Total Compensation, depending on VC decisions.